ClausKlein/Observe/README.md

 ```

 Note that events and observers are thread and exception safe, as long as the handlers manage their own resources.
-Handlers can safely remove observers (including themselves) from the event when beeing called.
+Handlers can safely remove observers (including themselves) from the event when being called.
 Thrown exceptions will propagate out of the `event.emit()` call.

 ### Using observe::Value